Great Eversden: St Mary's Church

 There has been a church at Great Eversden since at least 1092, and dedicated to St Mary since at least the 13th century, but the original church was replaced in the 13th century.
 The 13th century church was razed to the ground in the mid 15th century when it was struck by lightning.

 The current church was completed in 1470, consisting of a chancel, nave with north porch, and west tower, and includes two misericords built at this time.
-It is worth noting that one of the misericords shows the family crest of the Beauchamp family (a fess between six cross crosslets) which may indicate that the family paid for much of the church, or that the misericords were installed for canons to pray for the dead of that family.
+One of the misericords shows the family crest of the Beauchamp family (a fess between six cross crosslets) which may indicate that the family paid for much of the church, or that the misericords were installed for canons to pray for the dead of that family.

 Village life

 The village contains a Village Hall, allotments, an open space known as the Fossey Field, an Indian restaurant, Cam Spice (which replaced The Hoops in February 2016), which for a short while was a Chinese restaurant.
 Prior to this the Hoops was the local pub which was open by 1851.
 The other former public house, The Fox, opened at the start of the 19th century at the north end of the village.

 The Post Office closed in 2005 and the nearest shops are now in Orwell, Comberton, Toft and Haslingfield.
 The churches in Great and Little Eversden hold services on alternate Sundays.